 Try these solutions if the App Store isn’t working on your Mac

-Getting the App Store working again is crucial if you want to use your Mac at its maximum capabilities.
+Getting the App Store working again is crucial if you want to use your Mac to its maximum capabilities.
 You can try several solutions in situations where you can’t use the App Store, such as resetting your internet connection and computer.

 Sometimes, you might need to delve deeper and delete caches.
 Using MacKeeper’s Safe Cleanup is an effective way to do that, and it has the added benefit of being much faster than if you went through each file on your own.